PassportNew Zealand

 Most failures start before export, not after it.

-• Choosing a nearby route before confirming the exact New Zealand Passport Offline profile.
+• Choosing a nearby page before confirming the exact New Zealand Passport Offline profile.

 • Forcing the portrait into 900×1,200 px by stretching instead of cropping to the right ratio.